silentdiverchris/Archivist/README.md

 This uses the 'ZipFile.CreateFromDirectory' interface in Microsoft's Sytem.IO.Compression library, see https://docs.microsoft.com/en-us/dotnet/api/system.io.compression?view=net-5.0 for details.

-The resulting zip files can then optionally be encrypted, creating a file with a '.aes' extension, so 'ArchivedFile.zip' is encrypted to 'ArchieFile.zip.aes'.
-Set EncryptOutput on the source directory to enable this.
+The resulting zip files can then optionally be encrypted, creating a file with a '.aes' extension, so 'ArchivedFile.zip' is encrypted to 'ArchivedFile.zip.aes'.
+Set the EncryptOutput configuration setting on the source directory to enable this.

 See the AESCrypt section below to set up encryption.

 ## Copying archives

-The final part takes the lists of directories in GlobalArchiveDirectories and ArchiveDirectories defined in the configuration file and copies files from the primary archive directory to those directories depending on all the filters, inclusions and exclusions specified in the configuration ArchiveDirectories settngs.
+The final part takes the lists of directories in GlobalArchiveDirectories and ArchiveDirectories defined in the configuration file and copies files from the primary archive directory to those directories depending on all the filters, inclusions and exclusions specified in the configuration ArchiveDirectories settings.

 # Global and non-global directories